Top 10 Facts About Buddhism

 1. Enlightenment

-More than a religion, Buddhism is a lifestyle, adapted to its truths and paths, which will guide you (hopefully) towards Nirvana.
+More than a religion, Buddhism is a spiritually-focused lifestyle, which can guide practitioners towards a more unified, loving and peaceful existence.